 Cardo maximus (“the main line”) was the main North-South royal road in the Roman and Byzantine Aelia Capetalina (Jerusalem).
 A small section of this grand and wide road was excavated in the Jewish quarter, probably built in the 6th century AD.

-Cardo Maximus, or simply the Cardo, was the main North-South “Boulevard” of Aelia Capetalina, the Roman and Byzantine city that was established in the 2nd century AD.
-It was a monumental royal road, which was typical of the grand Roman cities.
+The Cardo was a monumental royal road, typical of the grand Roman cities.
 It is emphasized in the Madaba map, showing that it played a central role in the urban design of the Byzantine city.

 Zechariah 8 4-5: “…There shall yet old men and old women dwell in the streets of Jerusalem… And the streets of the city shall be full of boys and girls playing in the streets thereof.”